Creating Accessible Content (WCAG 2.0 Conformance)

 Purpose - Sensory Characteristics (1.3.3)

 Designers often focus on visual design features, such as color, shape, text style, or a piece of content’s absolute or relative position when presenting information.
-These can be very powerful design techniques in conveying information (and can improve the overall accessibility for sighted users with cognitive accessibility needs), but people who are blind or visually impaired may be unable to access information that requires visual identification of attributes such as position, color or shape.
+These can be very powerful design techniques in conveying information, but people who are blind or visually impaired may be unable to access information that requires visual identification of attributes such as position, color or shape.

 Similarly, information that requires distinguishing between different sounds (e.g. male or female spoken content) will present accessibility barriers to people with hearing impairment, if it is not reflected in any text alternative for the audio content.